Do you wonder how many mealworms your bearded dragon should eat?

 How many mealworms should a bearded dragon eat?

-At most once or twice per week.
+Answer: Very few, at most once or twice per week.

 As the last section describes, mealworms aren’t healthy in large quantities, so though you could feed your beardie 5-10 mealworms per meal, you definitely shouldn’t unless you have no other options.